History of the Aether Theory

 The posited substance called aether has changed

 considerably over the time period covered by the Table.
-Sometimes radically.
+Sometimes the change

 It is a pattern that the history of science has witnessed before.
 For